mskandalis/rte3-french/README.md

 RTE3-FR is available in XML and TSV format.

-It is also available on huggingface.co as a [monolingual French dataset](https://huggingface.co/datasets/maximoss/rte3-french) or as part of a [multilingual dataset containing all manually translated versions of RTE-3 dataset](https://huggingface.co/datasets/maximoss/rte3-multi).
+It is also available on huggingface.co as a [monolingual French dataset](https://huggingface.co/datasets/maximoss/rte3-french) (same as here) or as part of a [multilingual dataset containing all manually translated versions of RTE-3 dataset](https://huggingface.co/datasets/maximoss/rte3-multi).